BorgXQ/blackjack-optimizer/README.md

 ## Conclusion

 You have practically negative edge in Blackjack even when your strategy is heavily optimized.
-But if you're going to play anyway, here's a motivation:

-[St. Petersburg paradox](https://en.wikipedia.org/wiki/St._Petersburg_paradox) says that the expected values in these games should be infinite, but in actuality, they aren't because they account for extremely rare events (like *absurdly impossible* events).
-But who's to say you're not going to be that one in a quintillion gambler who wins a thousand times in a row?
-After all, highly improbable ≠ impossible.
-It's not delusion; it's being risk-loving!

-On a serious note, understand bankroll management and don't gamble what you can't afford to lose.
+A risk-averse and risk-neutral person would never prefer to engage in the game.
+However, if you still choose to play anyway, remember to understand bankroll management and don't gamble what you can't afford to lose.